paulsinclair51/briteTest/README.md

 ## 11. Concurrent Tests

-How to mark tests as concurrent and how BriteTest handles parallel execution safely.
+How to mark tests as concurrent and how Runner Framework handles parallel execution safely.
 </details>